thetomcraig/total-immersion-podcast/episode_notes/55_geocaching.md

   * They were hard to find and only the most advanced hikers could find them
     * Meaning it would often take a long time to actually mail any given letter
   * Lots of traditions surrounding the types of boxes and how they're found
-* 1970s
-  *  Letterboxes started to be setup in more easily accessible locations
-  * Thus, the tradition of actually dropping letters in has ceased
-* 1998
-  * Smithsonian Magazine had a feature on letterboxing, and the US became interested, dovetails with the inception of geocaching a few years later
 * 2000 - Geogaching
   * The Global Positioning System, GPS, removed a feature called "Selective Availability", which made the system a lot more accurate